Southern Jaguars basketball

 The Southern Jaguars basketball team is the basketball team that represents Southern University in Baton Rouge, Louisiana, United States.
 The school's team currently competes in the Southwestern Athletic Conference.
+Southern has appeared nine times in the NCAA tournament, most recently in 2016.

 Postseason results

-NCAA Division I Tournament results
+NCAA Division I tournament

 The Jaguars have appeared in the NCAA tournament nine times, the second most appearances of any SWAC school.
 Their combined record is 1–9.
 They were the second (after Alcorn State in 1980) and, as of 2022, the most recent SWAC team to advance to the regional quarterfinals, or Round of 32.
 Their #13 seed in the 1993 tournament is the highest seed given to a SWAC team since the tournament expanded to 64 teams in 1985.